BR-Sharmila/Snake-and-ladder/README.md

 # Snake-and-ladder
-Snake and Ladder game developed using python and pygame.
+A two-player Snake and Ladder game developed using Python.